- The Fiscal

-On December 9, the suspension of the statutory debt limit expired and the limit was reinstated at the level of debt outstanding on December 8.
-Beginning at that point, the Treasury Department was no longer able to borrow additional funds under standard operating procedures; instead, it began to employ “extraordinary measures” such as suspending the daily reinvestment of Treasury securities held by the Thrift Savings Plan’s G Fund (part of the retirement system for federal employees).
-That and other extraordinary measures will enable the Treasury to manage the government’s finances for a few months.
+On February 9, 2018, the statutory debt limit was suspended until March 1, 2019.
+Beginning on March 2, the debt limit will be reinstated at the level of debt outstanding on March 1.
+Upon reinstatement, the Treasury Department will no longer be able to borrow additional funds under standard operating procedures.
+Instead, it will be forced to employ “extraordinary measures” such as suspending the daily reinvestment of Treasury securities held by the Thrift Savings Plan’s G Fund (part of the retirement system for federal employees).
+That and other extraordinary measures will enable the Treasury to manage the government’s finances for several months.

-According to the Congressional Budget Office (CBO), the extraordinary measures will likely be exhausted in late March or early April 2018.
+According to the Congressional Budget Office, the Treasury will be able to fully fund the government until at least September 2019 by using extraordinary measures to supplement normal cash flows.
 If the debt limit is not raised or suspended before the date of exhaustion, the Treasury Department would be forced to rely solely on incoming cash flows to pay obligations, thereby risking default or delays in payments.

 If lawmakers do not agree on raising or suspending the debt limit before the extraordinary measures are exhausted, there could be severe consequences for both the federal government and the economy.
 With spending limited to incoming revenue, the federal government could be forced to delay payments to employees, contracts could be violated, and payments to beneficiaries of government programs (including Social Security and Medicare) could be delayed or reduced.
 Although the Treasury Department would probably continue making timely principal and interest payments on the public debt, worries about the government’s creditworthiness would likely cause interest rates to rise and increase the government’s cost of borrowing.